weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Create_Connectors.md

 13. In the **Select a Server** window, you want to select your **Mail server**, which in this virtual lab environment is your **LON-EX1** VM.
 Since the LON-EX1 server is selected by default, select the **add -&gt;** button, and then select **OK**.

-14. Your LON-EX1 VM should now appear in the Source server list for this new send connector.
+14. LON-EX1 should now appear in the Source server list for this new send connector.
 Select **Finish**.

 15. Leave your browser open and the EAC tab open and proceed to the next exercise.